 Amsterdam is one of those cities that every traveler has an image of in their mind before they’ve been there.

-I found myself in awe of the gorgeous architecture, the abundance of unique street markets, and the significant sense of history and culture packed into this busy city.
+I found myself in awe of the gorgeous architecture, the unique street markets, and the sense of history and culture packed into this busy city.

 My favorite place was the Bloemenmarkt, or the floating flower market.
 Situated on the edge of the Singel Canal, this market was packed with so many gorgeous flowers and unique plants that we actually visited the area twice and browsed for as much time as our busy schedule would allow.

 Another aspect of Amsterdam that consumed a substantial amount of our time was sampling cheese.
 I quickly noticed that cheese is as culturally and economically essential to the Netherlands as chocolate is to Belgium, or as tea is to England.
-Every street contained numerous cheese shops with shelves sporting pristine cheese displays and generous amounts of free samples.
+Every street had lots of cheese shops with shelves sporting pristine cheese displays and generous amounts of free samples.

 We also visited the Amsterdam Cheese Museum, where we learned about the process of making and exporting cheese, saw a diamond-encrusted cheese cutter worth more than my life, and tasted flavors that I didn’t even know existed.